jhudson8/react-mixin-manager/README.md

 react-mixin-manager
 ========================
+Give your components advanced mixin capabilities including mixin grouping and aliasing with dependency management.

 ***Problem:*** React mixins get cumbersome because, if they are done right, they should be as granular as possible.
 This is can be difficult sometimes because ***a)*** mixins can not duplicate attribute names and ***b)*** mixins must assume that all required functionality is available (creating DRY issues with multiple mixins using the same basic functionality).